-The Company has (i) rights to distribute, promote, market and sell certain nonalcoholic beverages of The Coca-Cola Company pursuant to comprehensive beverage agreements (collectively, the "CBA") with The Coca-Cola Company and CCR and (ii) rights to manufacture, produce and package certain beverages bearing trademarks of The Coca-Cola Company at the Company's manufacturing plants pursuant to a regional manufacturing agreement with The Coca-Cola Company.
-These agreements, which are the Company's principal agreements with The Coca-Cola Company and its affiliates following completion of the System Transformation, are described below.
+The Company has (i) rights to distribute, promote, market and sell certain nonalcoholic beverages of The Coca-Cola Company pursuant to comprehensive beverage agreements (collectively, the "CBA") with The Coca-Cola Company and CCR, a wholly owned subsidiary of The Coca-Cola Company, and (ii) rights to manufacture, produce and package certain beverages bearing trademarks of The Coca-Cola Company at the Company's manufacturing plants pursuant to a regional manufacturing agreement with The Coca-Cola Company.
+These agreements, which are the Company's principal agreements with The Coca-Cola Company and its affiliates following completion of The Coca-Cola Company's multi-year refranchising of its North American bottling territories (the "System Transformation"), are described below.

 Distribution Agreement with The Coca-Cola Company and CCR.
 The Company has rights to distribute, promote, market and sell certain nonalcoholic beverages of The Coca-Cola Company pursuant to the CBA with The Coca-Cola Company and CCR.
 The CBA requires the Company to make quarterly sub-bottling payments to CCR on a continuing basis in exchange for the grant of exclusive rights to distribute, promote, market and sell the authorized brands of The Coca-Cola Company and related products in certain of the Company's distribution territories.
 The amount of these payments is based on gross profit derived from the Company's sales of certain beverages and beverage products of The Coca-Cola Company as well as certain cross-licensed beverage brands not owned or licensed by The Coca-Cola Company.
 These sub-bottling payments to CCR are for the distribution territories the Company acquired in the System Transformation and are not applicable to the territories the Company served prior to the System Transformation or to those territories the Company acquired in an exchange transaction.
-During fiscal 2020, the Company made sub-bottling payments of \$43.4 million to CCR pursuant to the CBA.
+During fiscal 2022, the Company made sub-bottling payments of \$36.5 million to CCR pursuant to the CBA.
 The Company accounts for the quarterly sub-bottling payments as contingent consideration.

-For more information about the accounting treatment of the quarterly sub-bottling payments, see Note 16 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for fiscal 2020.
+For more information about the accounting treatment of the quarterly sub-bottling payments, see Note 14 to the audited consolidated financial statements included in the Company's Annual Report on Form 10-K for fiscal 2022.